FaZeDrug/cse15l-lab-reports/labreport3.md

 in touch with us later on the subject.
 ```

-This use of -v with grep searches for lines in the file ` stringsearch-data/technical/government/Media/5_Legal_Groups.txt` that do not contain the string "legal".
+This use of -v with grep searches for lines in the file ` stringsearch-data/technical/government/Media/5_Legal_Groups.txt` and prints the linesthat do not contain the string "legal".

 Another command I have used is this: